The 2013 stats are up! As expected, there were no changes to the Hall of Stats’ population. But plenty happened during the year worth mentioning.

 How about Mike Trout?
 How far did he climb up the Hall Rating ladder?
 Last year I wrote about how he had already matched Tommy McCarthy.
 Well, he rode a 9.2 WAR season (he was even better by Fangraphs’ WAR) to a 47 Hall Rating.
-On the way there, he passed two more Hall of Famers—Lloyd Waner and George Kelly.
+On the way there, he passed two more Hall of Famers—Lloyd Waner and High Pockets Kelly.

 We also had some key retirements at the end of the season: